by Tom Bosschaert

 Externalities can be positive, negative, or neutral.
 When not addressed, these can cause insidious and far-reaching problems that can result in many well-intentioned plans producing disastrous and unforeseen side-effects.

-However, these external factors can also offer opportunities and alternative solutions, which is why it's essential to recognize them.
-SiD's methods mean it's better at recognizing these externalities than most other development and sustainability tools.
+However, these 'hidden' external factors also offer opportunities and alternative solutions, which is why it's essential to recognize them.
+SiD's methods help you recognize and use these externalities both to prevent risk and to find and map opportunity.

 SiD ELSI: Energy & materials, Life, Society and the Individual